OpenDataDSL/website/docs/product/API Reference Guides/REST API Guide/Services/Audit.md

 ---
+title: Audit Service
+description: REST API for the audit service
 slug: /api/rest/service/audit
-title: Audit Service
-description: The audit REST API resource
 tags:
+  - api
+  - service
   - audit
 ---
 The audit resource allows you to keep track of changes that have been made to other resources